puyanwei/cypress-testing-notes-app/README.md

 * I would like to have a back button so that it returns to the list view in the note view.
 * Tests in the controller are unfinished.
 I was unable to work out how to test the event listener.
 I believe that I may have to write a complete fake version of my views and models for it to be an effective test.
 * Further refactoring should be explored as my Listeners constructor has too many functions in it, and that some of them may not be relevant to the Listeners responsibility.
+* Deployment to Heroku so that it is online.